An Initiative of

 - Use of storytelling and public narrative to catalyze action

-- Specific tools and evidence-based practices used to assess organizational capacity to implement effective health communication and measure impact of health communication
+- Specific tools and evidence-based practices used to assess organizational capacity to implement effective health communication and measure impact

 - Promising practices, lessons learned, and indicators of progress for sharing data and information, particularly in multi-institutional and multi-sector partnerships